StavrosOrf/EV2Gym/README.md

 ## TODO short term

+#### General
+- [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)
+- [ ] Implement results visualizer (potentiall using stacked plot charts maybe like in (https://ev.caltech.edu/assets/images/conventional_v_adaptive.svg))

 #### Gym Environment
 - [x] Implement step for ev charger and ev
 - [x] Implement the get_observation and reward functions
+- [ ] Implement the Load_Scenario from replay file
 - [ ] Research about electricity prices and how to include them in the problem formulation
 - [ ] Replace 'EV-Spawner' with realistic EV spawn rate using distributions for different times of the day and days of the week, and staying time
-- [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)

 #### PyOmo Optimization
 - [x] Implement the Pyomo optimization problem formulation